Diane Todd: Personal life

 Todd was born in Edinburgh and at the age of ten, she moved with her family to London where her father, Eric continued a music career, joining the Billy Ternent Orchestra and appearing on BBC radio.

-She later married the diamond heir, Douglas Cullinan, great grandson of Thomas Cullinan.
+She later married the diamond heir, Douglas Cullinan, great-grandson of Thomas Cullinan.
 The couple settled in Cullinan's native South Africa in 1965.
 The couple separated but later reunited.
-In 1975 Cullinan died of a heart attack.
+In 1975, Cullinan died of a heart attack.
 Todd later married a fellow stage actor, Robin Dolton.
-Their marriage ended tumultuously, as Dolton died during their divorce proceedings.
+They were in the midst of getting a divorce when Dolton died during their legal proceedings.

 In 2000, she announced her engagement to Andrew Finlay in the Port Elizabeth press.
 She was soon alerted by her fiancé's ex-wives and creditors that he had used a false name and lied about his profession and background.
 Todd later left South Africa and settled in England in 2007.
 She died of Leukemia on 18 April 2010.